guilhermegscastro/Valuation_VaR_Monte_Carlo_Simulation/README.md

 ## Monte_Carlo_Simulation.py:

-- This script performs a Monte Carlo simulation to model stock price movements using the Geometric Brownian Motion (GBM) approach.
+- This script performs a Monte Carlo simulation to model stock price movements (target prices) using the Geometric Brownian Motion (GBM) approach.
-- It generates multiple price paths for a given stock, analyzes the expected return and risk, and visualizes the results using plots.
+- It generates multiple price paths for a given stock, based on Revenue Growth rates and Standard Deviation of the last years, and visualizes the results using plots.
-- It includes parameters such as the initial stock price, expected return, volatility, time period, and number of simulations.
+- It includes parameters such as the initial basic valuation parameters used in the previous file (Valuation_Model_FCFF.py), as well as the historical revenue growth per year (for the last 4 years) and the number of simulations (target prices).

  Monte Carlo Simulation: <br/>
 <img src="https://imgur.com/yylthZH.png" height="60%" width="80%" alt="Valuation_VaR_MonteCarlo"/>
 <br />
+Output: <br/>
 - min  Target Price = 27
 - mean Target Price = 75
 - max  Target Price = 177